jamesWsg/pulsar-ansible-deploy/README.md

 ansible-playbook -i inventory.ini deploy_pulsar_stack.yml
 ````

+This will put zookeeper, bookie data all into /opt/pulsar/ (which physically one disk, this is not suited in production environment).
+You can see production deploy for more information

-> Attentions: if you deploy zk, broker on same host, check port confict
+> Attentions: if you deploy zk, broker on same host, check port confict,which defined in group_vars